 Because Breckenridge is a real town, it offers much more than the typical ski resort village, making it appealing to skiers and non-skiers alike.
 And it doesn’t close up once the snow disappears, which makes it a great year-round destination.

-The dozens of restaurants throughout the town offer delicious options from casual fare in lively pubs and bars to unique, upscale dining in cozy dining rooms.
-Snuggle into warm, comfortable cafes and bistros while the mountains are snow-covered, or enjoy a meal or drink on decks and patios overlooking the gorgeous green peaks during the summer.
+There are dozens of restaurants offering a variety of food and dining options.
+You can choose from casual fare in lively pubs and bars, or find unique, upscale cuisine, served in gorgeous dining rooms.
+Snuggle into a warm, comfy cafe with a view of the snow-covered mountains in the winter, or enjoy a meal or drink on one of the numerous decks or patios overlooking the gorgeous green peaks in the summer.

-Numerous shops, housed in restored, historic homes and buildings, spill down Main Street, offering everything from T-shirts to high-end clothing and jewelry, furniture, music, and world-class artwork.
-Local artisans have workshops in the centrally located Arts District, where they offer classes and sell their pieces.
-There are also several museums to explore and learn about the area’s long mining history.
-And if you’re looking to relax, you can choose one of the many spas in town for a day of pampering, or spend an afternoon at one of the town’s craft breweries or wine bars that offers tours and tastes.
+If you’re feeling creative, local artisans have workshops in the centrally located Arts District, where they offer classes and sell their pieces.
+There are also several museums to explore or walking tours you can take to learn about the area’s founders and mining history.
+And if you’re looking to relax, you can choose one of the many spas in town for a day of pampering or spend an afternoon at one of the town’s craft breweries or wine bars that offers tours and tastes.